QuiltMC/rfcs/rfc/0046-automated-test-framework-and-team.md

 - what happens if the dimensions of a structure were larger than 48^3?
 - Is the scope of this RFC too broad?
-- Is it nescessary for a seperate team to be constructed, or is it possible to start working with another team immediatly.
+- Is it necessary for a separate team to be constructed, or is it possible to start working with another team immediately.
 - Who will own it after it is stable and released?
 - A general Fake players class has different design needs than an automated testing player and will not be developed, these can later be merged if needed.
 - What standards should the documentation be held to?